p-zany/nixos-cursor-server/README.md

 # Curosr Server support in NixOS

-Experimental support for Cursor Server in NixOS.
-The NodeJS by default supplied by Cursor cannot be used within NixOS due to missing hardcoded paths, so it is automatically replaced by a symlink to a compatible version of NodeJS that does work under NixOS.
+Experimental support for Windsurf Server in NixOS.
+The NodeJS by default supplied by Windsurf cannot be used within NixOS due to missing hardcoded paths, so it is automatically replaced by a symlink to a compatible version of NodeJS that does work under NixOS.

 ## Installation